numpy/numpy/doc/source/reference/c-api.array.rst

     - If the position of iter is changed, any subsequent call to PyArrayNeighborhoodIter_Next is undefined behavior, and PyArrayNeighborhoodIter_Reset must be called.
-    - If the coordinates point to a point outside the array, the iterator points to an item which contains 0 of the same type as iter.
-More elaborate schemes (constants, mirroring, repeat) may be implemented later.

     .. code-block:: c